mortar-works/mortar-website/src/site/use-cases/digital triage tool.md

 pageImage: ditto_hp.png
 homepageImage: ditto-detail03.png
 description: |-
   Using a tailored version of our our Hoop'd platform Mortar is delivering specialised digital inclusion triage tools for local authorities and place based partnerships.
-The triage tool assesses user needs and utilises Mortar's Global API System to deliver personalised referral options improving the delivery of place based campaigns, networks and programmes.
+The triage tool assesses user needs and utilises Mortar's Global API System to deliver personalised referral options; improving the delivery of place based signposting, inclusion campaigns, and service provider networks.

 order: 2
 ---